jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

    that bring the state machine into its next state.
 3. Transitions are often triggered by _actions_ (aka _events_).

-One way to display a finite state machine is a _state transition table_.
+One way to represent a state machine is a _state transition table_.
-Here's one for our example:
+Here's one for `MyStringStack`:

 |Current State|Action|Next State|
 |-------------|------|----------|